 Over-collateralisation (Surdimensionnement): Minimum level of mobilisation collateral provided by the portfolio of receivables pledged in favour of CRH.
-The minimum level is 125% (as provided in article R. 313-21 of the Monetary and Financial Code).
+This level is a minimum of 125% (as provided in article L.313-21 of the Monetary and Financial Code).

 Regulated European Covered Bonds (Obligations garanties): Bonds satisfying the conditions set forth in European Regulation (EU) n° 575/2013 CRR (article 129).